AdnannM/SportFCK/README.md

 ## Usage
 - Explore different sections of the app to view news, match details, shop for merchandise, watch videos, and more.
+- Use pull-to-refresh to update information about upcoming matches.
+- Check league tables for both main and junior teams.
-- Adjust settings using the SwiftUI-based settings panel.
+- Adjust settings, including changing the app icon, using the SwiftUI-based settings panel.

 ## Contributions
 Contributions to enhance the app are welcome!
 Please follow the guidelines in CONTRIBUTING.md.

 ## Support
 For any queries or assistance, contact [Your Contact Information].